Bounds for Characters of the Symmetric Group: A Hypercontractive Approach: Introduction

 Our main result provides a new upper bound on the character ratios $\left|\frac{\chi(\sigma)}{\chi(1)}\right|$ in $S_n$ in terms of the number of cycles of $\sigma$ (see Theorem \ref{thm: few cycles} below).
 We prove essentially the best possible upper bounds on the character ratios in terms of a certain parameter of $\chi$ that we call \emph{level} and the number of cycles of $\sigma$.
 Our notion of level deviates slightly from the one introduced by Kleshchev, Larsen and Tiep~\cite{kleshchev2022level}, which we refer to as \emph{strict level}.
 It turns out that our level parameter is better at capturing the true nature of the character ratios compared to the dimension of the corresponding irreducible representations.

 Our technique differs substantially from previous approaches which heavily depended on explicit formulas for the characters, such as the Murnaghan--Nakayama rule.
 In this paper, we demonstrate the power of a tool from the theory of Boolean functions known as `hypercontractivity for global functions'~\cite{keevash2021global,khot2018pseudorandom} in this context.
 A variant of the hypercontractivity theorem for global functions over the symmetric group was first presented by Filmus, Kindler, Lifshitz and Minzer~\cite{filmus2020hypercontractivity}, and reached its full power in a recent work of Keevash and Lifshitz~\cite{keevash2023sharp}.
 Hypercontractivity for global functions is the main tool that enables our improved bounds, and it also has an extra benefit: our method is much more versatile than the $S_n$-specific Murnaghan--Nakayama rule.
+(We only use the Murnaghan--Nakayama rule in verifying a few tightness examples, such as Theorem~\ref{thm: lower bound few cycles}.)
 In order to obtain our character bounds the only tool from the representation theory of $S_n$ that we apply is Young's branching rule, which allows us to decompose restricted representation into irreducible constituents.
 While explicit formulas for the characters are rare in other groups, the so called `branching problem' is better understood.

 Before delving into our results about character ratios in Section \ref{subsec:intro character ratios}, we first explore their applications to mixing times of Cayley graphs.